acikgozb/tcp-ip-journey/1-ping/README.md

 11111111   11111111    11111111    00000000
 ```

-In here, the bits that are turned on (1) indicate the network address, and the bits that are turned off (0) indicate host addresses.
+In here, the bits that are turned on (1) indicate the _network address_, and the bits that are turned off (0) indicate _host addresses_.
 By looking at this, we can say that for the IP address `192.168.1.101`, we are using 3 bytes for our network.
 Since we are using 3 bytes, the actual subnetting happens on the third byte, not the first or the second.
 That byte is the one we should focus.

 2 - In the third byte, we use all the bits to determine the subnets.
 If all bits are used for subnets, that means there are no bits available for hosts in the third byte.